Jump to:

 Imaging

-X-rays of the cervical spine at the time of the injury may show age-appropriate degenerative changes and/or straightening of the normal cervical lordotic curve and are usually nondiagnostic.
-AP and lateral x-rays should be performed to rule out fracture or spondylolisthesis in the case of neurologic deficit and/or loss of consciousness.
-X-rays may also be considered in the older patient or in high-velocity motor vehicle collisions in the absence of neurologic deficit.
+X-rays of the cervical spine at the time of the injury may show degenerative changes and/or straightening of the normal cervical lordotic curve and are usually nondiagnostic.6 Though, AP and lateral x-rays are commonly ordered to rule out an acute bony abnormality because of its low cost and low risk to the patient.

-More advanced imaging modalities (MRI, CT) are used for suspected cases of nerve root or spinal cord injury; MRI or CT is also commonly used prior to performing a spine procedure to treat pain.
-MRI can detect ligament disruption and subtle or stress vertebral or posterior element fracture.
-Although alar ligament damage has been previously demonstrated in chronic WAD, recent literature showed that MRI can also reveal deep muscle fat infiltration in those at risk of developing chronic WAD.14
+More advanced imaging modalities (MRI, CT) are used for suspected cases of cervical radiculopathy, cervical stenosis/myelopathy or acute accident related spinal cord injury; MRI or CT is also commonly used prior to the performance of spine procedures to treat pain.
+MRI can detect ligament disruption and stress reaction/bony edema, and/or fracture.
+CT scans are useful in the evaluation of fracture which is not clear on plain XR.
+Although alar ligament damage has been previously demonstrated in chronic WAD, recent literature showed that MRI can also reveal deep muscle fat infiltration in those at risk of developing chronic WAD; the superficial muscles were spared from fat infiltration.18

 Supplemental assessment tools

-Upper limb radicular symptoms and/or paresthesias are often noted following cervical whiplash injury.
+Upper limb paresthesias are a potential feature of cervical radiculopathy often noted following cervical whiplash injury.
 The onset of these symptoms may be immediate or delayed and caused by acute compression in the neural foramina at the time of the collision or from a traumatically induced cervical disc herniation.

 After three weeks have elapsed, if radicular symptoms persist, then electrodiagnostic studies can help to identify and quantify injuries to the cervical nerve roots, brachial plexus, and/or peripheral nerves.